 The Science, Mathematics, Computer Science students have the opportunity to specialize in a rigorous mathematics and science program focused on problem-solving skills and research.
 The program is located in Poolesville High School to help promote high-quality, integrated education and to enhance learning opportunities for highly able students from the upper county area.
 This program offers the opportunity for students to build an extraordinary foundation in all subject areas, better understand their interrelationships, and participate in unique research opportunities.

-Mark Curran, Head of House, Science, Math, and Computer Science
+Kevin Lee, Head of House, Science, Math, and Computer Science

 Mark Estep, Teacher